 Environmental Studies and Public Administration Program

 The Environmental Studies and Public Administration Program will prepare you for the challenges of a career in the environmental field.
 Courses examine the development and implementation of public policy responses to environmental issues.
 You will also gain a greater understanding of how information should be used to assess societal risk and create policy.
-Alternatively, the MPA program teaches you how to effectively manage organizational resources and exposes you to the political settings in which policy is often developed.
+Through courses offered in the Master of Public Administration Program, students learn how to effectively manage organizational resources and exposes them to the political settings in which policy is often developed.

 The College of Charleston is located in the heart of historic downtown Charleston, S.C. – a thriving city that provides our students with a living laboratory in which to learn.
 Local industry experts will supplement your instruction by providing valuable, hands-on perspectives in their particular areas of expertise.
 You’ll also have ready access to an entrepreneurial business community, a complex and thriving arts scene and, most important for the study of environmental issues – diverse ecosystems.